jeremyf/hydramata-works/README.md

 ## Top Level Features

+These features reflect the movement of data from one layer to another.
+In each layer, there is a concept of a Work and its data structure.

 - [x] Fedora -> Memory
 - [x] Memory -> Show HTML
 - [x] Memory -> Show JSON